Last updated 01/2021

-- Learn body positioning and strengthening to maintain muscle tone and prevent contractures.
+- Learn body positioning, stretching and strengthening to maintain muscle tone and prevent contractures.

 You should plan to make follow-up visits to your prosthetist a normal part of your life.
 Any changes in your residual limb, such as swelling or shrinkage, or a significant change in your body weight, may require a follow-up with your prosthetist to adjust the fit of your socket.
 Prostheses, just like cars, need regular maintenance and repair to keep working.
 Small adjustments can make a big difference.
 Proper fit of the socket and good alignment will make sure that the prosthesis works for you.
 It can also help prevent some secondary conditions individuals may experience such as skin breakdown or a misaligned gait.

 Yes, things can happen that will require repair or replacement.
-It’s a good idea to know about warranties and what to expect from your prosthetist.
-Get small problems taken care of right away.
-There is no benefit to waiting.
-Waiting may cause a more difficult repair or even a serious skin breakdown.
-You can do harm, not only to your residual limb, but also to other parts of your body.
-Strain on other muscles, like your back and shoulders, will affect your posture and the performance of the device, and will increase the amount of energy needed to use it.
+It is a good idea to know about warranties and what to expect from your prosthetist.
+Get small problems taken care of right away — there is no benefit to waiting!
+Waiting may cause a more difficult repair or even serious skin breakdown.
+You can do harm not only to your residual limb, but also to other parts of your body.
+Strain on other muscles, like your back and shoulders, will affect your posture and the performance of the device and will increase the amount of energy needed to use your device.

-Don’t underestimate the value of talking and meeting with others in the limb loss community.
-The Amputee Coalition can connect you in a variety of ways with others who have experienced limb loss and have chosen to use, or not to use, a prosthesis.
-Visit the Amputee Coalition Support Network to explore the many different ways you can connect with other individuals with limb loss and limb difference both locally and across the country.
+There is great value in talking and meeting with others in the limb loss and limb difference community.
+The Amputee Coalition can connect you in a variety of ways with others who have experienced limb loss or limb difference and have chosen to use, or not to use, a prosthesis.
+Visit the How to Find Support page to explore the many different ways you can connect with other individuals with limb loss and limb difference both locally and across the country.